dested/safe-schema/README.md

 If these data types don't suit all of your needs, you can define your own custom schema type.

-You must define a `customSchemaType` using `makeCustom` that takes the custom keys, and their types as a generic argument.
-You then must define how to read, write, and the size of the model.
+You must define a `customSchemaType` using `makeCustom`.
+The keys of the object you pass in will be the string you use in your schema.
+You must define how to read, write, and the size of the model.
 This `customSchemaType` can now be passed into `makeSchema` so it is aware of your custom keys.
-This key can be used any where in your schema that matches the correct type.

 Note that you must also pass `customSchemaTypes` into the `generate` function